AMReX-Astro/Castro/docs_new/source/faq.rst

    This will tell you the value of all the compilers and their options.

 #. *How do I use a system’s BLAS library instead of compiling and
-   linking the one that comes with the  microphysics?*
+   linking the one that comes with the StarKiller microphysics?*

    To use a system’s BLAS library, set the Make variable to TRUE.
 This will then look at